-Dr. Russell Barkley explains in his book, Taking Charge of ADHD, that “ADHD is a deficit in self-control (inattentiveness, hyperactivity and impulsivity) and on Executive Functioning (planning, organizing, managing emotions) over long periods of time”.
+Dr. Russell Barkley explains in his book, Taking Charge of ADHD, that “ADHD is a deficit in self-control (inattentiveness, hyperactivity, and impulsivity) and on Executive Functioning (planning, organizing, managing emotions) over long periods of time”.

 Executive Functioning is a set of cognitive processes occurring in the pre-frontal lobe of the brain.
 It impacts skills such as planning, organization, focusing, sustaining attention, regulating alertness, managing frustration, modulating emotions, accessing and recalling information, monitoring and regulating actions.

 An individual may have Executive Function Disorder without having ADHD.
-However, someone with ADHD also has Executive Function Disorder symptoms because the “executive” in the brain that controls behaviors, and helps us organize and plan for the future is not doing the job it’s suppose to do.
+However, someone with ADHD also has Executive Function Disorder symptoms because the “executive” in the brain that controls behaviors, and helps us organize and plan for the future is not doing the job it’s supposed to do.

 ADHD Symptom Executive Function Disorder Symptoms